virtualsquare/virtualsquare.github.io/ideas/seccomptrace.md

 Without this idea (1) is implemented changing the system call to a harmless and relatively fast call like `getpid`.
 Ptrace always provides a second tracing event when the kernel has completed the system call.
 This event can be ignored in (1) and (2).
-There are useless interactions between the kernel and the hypervisor, this idea soves this problem.
+So, there are useless (and time consuming) interactions between the kernel and the hypervisor,
+	 this idea solves that problem.

 how
 ----